swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-20-label-new-data-with-label-studio.md

-# Chapter 21 - Link the model to Label Studio and get predictions
+# Chapter 20 - Label new data with Label Studio

 !!! warning "This is a work in progress"